Jim Scheer

 Jim Scheer (born September 19, 1953) is an American politician who served as a Nebraska state senator in the unicameral Nebraska Legislature representing District 19; the legislature itself is non-partisan.

 Education

-Scheer earned his BS in business administration from University of Nebraska–Lincoln.
+Scheer earned his BS in business administration from the University of Nebraska–Lincoln.

 Elections

 In 2012, incumbent Mike Flood was termed out.
 Scheer placed first in the May primary election, with 4,497 votes.
 He won the November general election, receiving 10,441 votes to William Goodpasture's 3,014.